nerbiz/wordclass/docs/traits.md

 # Wordclass traits
----

 ## Wordclass\Traits\CanPreventAssetsCaching
-Creates a string like '?v=1483228800', using the current Unix timestamp, for cache busting purposes.
+Creates a string like '?v=1483228800' in the static class property `$_assetAppend`, using the current Unix timestamp, for cache busting purposes.
+When set to false, this is an empty string.

 #### Example
 ```php